lambdamikel/LambdaSpeak-FS/README.md

 indicates that LambdaSpeak is busy.
 The important command `255, 7` checks if a byte is available in the serial receive buffer; the result is `0` or `1`.
 Note that these values cannot be confused with any ready indicator (`16` or `3`), nor the busy signal `4`.

 The values returned by query commands (such as `255, 7` and `255, 8`)
-are, by default, available for a certain time on the databus and it is expected that the CPC will scan the databus and read the presented value which it is available.
-The time period for which these return values are available is configurable, using the `Slow Getters`, `Medium Getters`, and `Fast Getters` settings (20 ms, 500 us, 10 us) - commands `&E4`, `&E0`, and `&E5`, respectively.
+are, by default, available for a certain time on the databus, and it is expected that the CPC will scan the databus and read the presented value while it is available.
+The *time period for which these return values are available on the databus is configurable,* using the `Slow Getters`, `Medium Getters`, and `Fast Getters` settings - these are 20 ms, 500 us, and 10 us, respectively.
+The corresponding commands to select these modes are `&E4`, `&E0`, and `&E5`.

-A word of warning  -  whereas the result of the "byte available" query command `255, 7` cannot be confused with synchronization bytes (`16`, `3`, `4`), this is NOT the case for `255, 8`, `255, 9` and related commands - these commands retrieve a serial byte from the receive buffer, and that can be anything.
-Care has to be taken in order to not confuse the presented return values on the bus with synchronization bytes.
+A word of warning - whereas the result of the *byte available query command* `255, 7` CANNOT be confused with any synchronization byte (`16`, `3`, or `4`), this is NOT the case for query commands that can return arbitrary bytes from the serial receive buffer, e.g., `255, 8` and `255, 9`.
+Care has to be taken in order to *not confuse the presented query return values on the bus with synchronization bytes*, which would result in the CPC assuming a wrong position (stage / state) of the communication protocol.

-Synchronization was found to be very challenging for high-speed serial communication, where the CPC was reading an incoming stream of serial bytes, concurrently to the serial data stream being received.
-Asynchronous clocks between the CPC, the ATMega, and non-predictable processing delays caused by the interupt service routing (ISR) processing and buffering the incoming serial bytes make the protocol synchronization problem very challenging.
+Synchronization was found to be *very challenging for high-speed serial data processing,* where the CPC is reading an incoming stream of serial bytes and concurrently processes and retrieves the serial data bytes (i.e., to prevent buffer overflow and hence data loss). *Asynchronous clocks* between the CPC, the ATMega MCU, and *non-predictable processing delays caused by the interupt service routine (ISR) processing and buffering the incoming serial bytes* make the protocol synchronization problem *very challenging.*

-Whereas the so-far discussed protocol (present the return value for a certain period of time and special marker bytes to indicate protocol position) works for slower serial byte rates, it causes synchronization failures and hence data loss at higher rates.
-Our solution to this problem is the `Handshake Getters` protocol.
-Rather than presenting the return value for a certain period of time on the databus, after which the firmware moves on to the next stage in the protocol (i.e., presents the ready byte and waits for the next command / input byte), in the `Handshake Getters` mode, the firmware leaves the return value on the databus as long as the CPC requires it.
-The protocol then advances at a CPC-controlled speed.
-The CPC advances the protocol simply by providing a "clock" signal to the firmware, which then transitions to the next state in the protocol.
-This "clock" signal is a simple `out &fbee,<any byte>` IO request (the actual `<any byte>` doesn't matter).
-Note that, ideally we would have used the `a = inp(&fbee)` IO READ requests, but these are invisible to the ATmega MCU (due to a hardware limitation) and hence, we can only use IO WRITE requests (these trigger a Pin Transition ISR).
+Whereas the so-far discussed protocol (= the return value of a query comand is presented for a certain period of time, and special marker bytes are used to indicate protocol state / position) *works for slower serial byte rates,* it causes *synchronization failures and hence data loss at higher data rates.*

+*Our solution to this problem is the `Handshake Getters` protocol.*
+Rather than presenting the return value for a certain period of time on the databus, after which the firmware moves on to the next state in the protocol (i.e., presents the ready byte and waits for the next command / input byte), using the `Handshake Getters` protocol mode, the firmware *leaves the return value on the databus as long as the CPC requires it.* The protocol then *advances at a CPC-controlled speed*, rather than at a firmware delay-time controlled speed (to which the CPC might have a hard time to synchronize).
+Hence, the CPC advances the protocol simply by providing a "clock" signal to the ATmega firmware, which then transitions to the next state in the protocol.
+This "clock" signal is a simple `out &fbee,<any byte>` IO Write Request.
+Note that the actual `<any byte>` doesn't matter.
+Ideally, we should have used the `a = inp(&fbee)` IO Read Request, but these are invisible to the ATmega MCU, due to a hardware limitation.
+Hence, we can only use the IO Write Requests for synchronization (these trigger a pin change ISR).

-That way, the CPC now has "enough time" to read the query command return byte from the databus.
-The firmware is literally waiting for the CPC to "catch up", to reach the synchronization / rendevous point for the "relay race" between the two programs.
+That way, the CPC now has *enough time* to read the query command's return byte from the databus.
+The firmware is literally *waiting for the CPC to catch up*, to reach the synchronization / rendevous point, similar to a "relay race" between the two programs (CPC program and ATmega firmware).

-In case the CPC should reach the synchronization point earlier than the ATmega firmware, it only needs to wait "long enough" to be sure that the firmware will also have reached the rendevous / synchronization point; e.g., a number of microseconds should be enough in most circumstances, even if the ISR UART routine is under heavy load by buffering incoming serial data.
-In case the ATmega firmware reached the synchronization / rendezvous point first, there is no problem, because it will halt execution to wait for the CPC's clock signal.
-Note that, even if the CPC gives the clock signal too early (i.e., the ATmega firmware has not reached the synchronization point yet), it may still continue correctly, as the IO Write Request issued by the CPC for the clock signal will not be unnoticed (i.e., a pin change ISR will register the signal even if the firmware has not reached the synchronization point at where it is waiting for the signal; if the signal has been given slightly earlier, the firmware will simply proceed, and the protocols are still somewhat synchronized.
-However, it is strongly recommended to not clock the firmware "too fast", as it will again result in clock and hence protocol synchronization skews that will eventually result in phase shifts and hence data loss.)
+There are two cases: In case the CPC should reach the synchronization point *before* the ATmega firmware, it only *needs to wait long enough* to ensure that the firmware will also have reached the rendevous / synchronization point when the clock signal is given by the CPC.
+"Long enough" usually means a number of microseconds - even if the ISR UART routine is under heavy load by buffering incoming serial data at high baud rates.
+In case the ATmega firmware reaches the synchronization / rendezvous point first, there is no problem - it will halt execution to wait for the CPC's clock signal, and hence will wait for the "CPC to catch up".

+Note that, even if the CPC gives the clock signal a bit *too early* (i.e., the ATmega firmware has not reached the synchronization point yet), it *may still continue correctly,* as the IO Write Request issued by the CPC (for the clock signal) will not go unnoticed: a pin change ISR will register the signal even if the firmware has not reached the synchronization point at where it is waiting for the signal.
+If the signal has already been given when the firmware reaches the synchronization point, it will simply proceed and NOT halt, and the protocols will still be somewhat synchronized.
+However, it is *strongly recommended* to not clock the firmware "too fast" in that way, as it will again result in *clock and hence protocol synchronization skews* that will eventually result in *protocol phase shifts and hence data loss.*

 After the clock signal has been given by the CPC, the 2 protocols are in perfect synchronization again.
 This `Handshake Getters` protocol is enabled using `&E2`.
-Hence, `&E2` should be enabled for high-speed streaming serial communication, before entering the serial mode via `&F1`.
+Hence, `&E2` should be enabled for high-speed realtime processing of serial data streams (before entering the serial mode via `&F1`).

-The `Handshake Getters` protocol for serial data realtime processing / serial data streaming is illustrated in program `SERREC11.BAS` on the [`LSFS.DSK`](cpc/lambda/LSFS.dsk) disk.
+The `Handshake Getters` protocol for serial data realtime processing / streaming is illustrated in program `SERREC11.BAS` on the [`LSFS.DSK`](cpc/lambda/LSFS.dsk) disk.
 This program is a simple serial receiver terminal in assembler.

 The following assembler routine demonstrates how to send a command `255, <value in d register>` to the firmware / LF-FS, and how to